 Recommended Tours:

-Montevideo City Tour: Discover the city’s highlights, including historical landmarks and cultural spots.
+Montevideo City Tour: Discover the city’s highlights, with this 3 hour guided tour.

 Travel Tip: Taxis are affordable, but walking and biking are the best ways to see the city at your own pace.